sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/GeneralFAQ.md

 ```

 Where `Eclipse.app` is the name of the SARL Eclipse application on MacOS X.

+#### c) The Eclipse.app application is damaged

+This error message is shown up on a dialog box, and you have the choices to move the application to the bin or to cancel the launch.
+This error message has the same cause as the Gatekeeper error that is described into the previous section.

 ### Why does the SARL product launch but not contain any features related to SARL?